How we're working with the NHS

 They set out how health and social care services need to change over the five year period from 2016-2021 to achieve the right care, and cover 44 geographical areas across all of England.

-In Surrey, there are three partnerships in place.
+In Surrey, there are two partnerships in place.
 Find out more about the local plans by following the links below.

-- Frimley Health and Care – covering the Surrey Heath, North East Hampshire and Farnham CCGs (plus some areas outside the county).
+- Frimley Health and Care – covering the Surrey Heath, North East Hampshire and Farnham Clinical Commissioning Group areas (plus some areas outside the county).

-- Surrey Heartlands Health and Care Partnership – covering the Guildford and Waverley, North West Surrey and Surrey Downs CCGs.
+- Surrey Heartlands Health and Care Partnership – covering the Guildford and Waverley, North West Surrey, Surrey Downs, and East Surrey Clinical Commissioning Group areas.